wizehood/vidly/README.md

 # Vidly
 Simple NodeJS/Express API for managing movie rentals.
-Project is built on NodeJS/Express framework.
 This project is a showcase based on [NodeJS master class tutorial](https://www.udemy.com/nodejs-master-class) by Mosh Hamedani.

 ## Features:
 * route handling using `express`